destination-earth/DestinE_ESA_DESP_Use_Cases_Management/RULE_OF_PARTICIPATION.md

 # How to contribute
 To propose new requirements, open a new issue of type "new DESP requirement".
 The request will be evaluated by the Project team and an answer will be given within 15 days.
-If accepted the requirement will be logged in the "User Requirement log" and then reported in the "User Requirements Document" at the end of a requirement engineering process
+If accepted the requirement will be logged in the "User Requirement log" and then reported in the "User Requirements Document" at the end of a requirement engineering process.

 To propose ideas and suggestion for the DestinE user community, open a new issue of type "Community Engagement suggestions".
 The request will be evaluated by the Project team and an answer will be given within 15 days.
-If accepted the suggestion will be included in the document "Community Building and Management Strategy and Workplan"
+If accepted the suggestion will be included in the document "Community Building and Management Strategy and Workplan".

 # Community
 The DestinE Open Source community is open to contributions from